huuminhn/Credit_Fraud_R/README.md

 ---
 #### Purpose of this project is Prediction:
 Predict any credit fraudulent based on each transaction characteristics.
-This including but not limited to the information of the customers.
+This including but not limited to  information of the customers.

 ---
 #### Model Building: